Bloodstone2179/AutoClciker/README.md

 # AutoClciker

-Download the files
+1 .Download the files

-put the .BAT file into the Users Directory i.e C:\Users\*User Name*
+2. put the .BAT file into the Users Directory i.e C:\Users\*User Name*

-put the .py File onto the desktop
+3. put the .py File onto the desktop

-press Win + R
+4. press Win + R

-Enter "autoClicker" and press Enter and it will run
+5. Enter "autoClicker" and press Enter

-press left CTRl to start the auto clicker
+6. press left CTRl to start the auto clicker